cijianzy/CNTK/Examples/Image/Detection/FastRCNN/README.md

 `python install_data_and_model.py`

 After running the script, the toy dataset will be installed under the `Image/DataSets/Grocery` folder.
 The AlexNet model will be downloaded to the `Image/PretrainedModels` folder.
-We recommend you to keep the downloaded data in the respective folder while downloading, as the configuration files in this folder assumes that by default.
+We recommend you to keep the downloaded data in the respective folder while downloading, as the configuration files assume that by default.

 ### Running Fast R-CNN on the example data